-The objective is to develop an algorithm that enhances spatial reuse (regarding also fairness) in cases of ultra-dense deployments by combining simultaneously well-known techniques like the dynamic Carrier Sense Threshold (CST), the coloring scheme and the dynamic Transmit Power Control (TPC).
-The new algorithm will be analysed under various residential, enterprise and outdoor dense scenarios.
+The current project focuses on Overlapping Basic Service Sets (OBSSs) in particular for IEEE 802.11ax deployments.
+The objective is to develop an algorithm that enhances spatial reuse (taking into account also fairness) in cases of ultra-dense deployments by combining simultaneously well-known techniques like the dynamic Carrier Sense Threshold (CST), the coloring scheme and the dynamic Transmit Power Control (TPC).
+This algorithm will consider the expected interference level at the receiver in order to further enhance spatial reuse by allowing a concurrent transmission to take place without provoking a collision when the reception level is greater than the maximum interference level that an inter-cell station concurrent transmission can cause.
+The new algorithm will be analyzed under various residential, enterprise and outdoor dense scenarios.

 To be decided